deliverybot/deliverybot/HOSTING.md

 # Hosting

-As of September 20th 2020, DeliveryBot transitioned to be a "project that you will deploy yourself on your own infrastructure".
-This document explains a simple path to hosting DeliveryBot on your own infrastructure.
+As of September 20th 2020, DeliveryBot transitioned to be a [project that you will deploy yourself on your own infrastructure](https://deliverybot.dev/2020/02/14/deliverybot-goes-open-source/).
+This document explains a simple path to hosting DeliveryBot yourself.

 ## Create a GitHub App
 The first step is to create a [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).
 The app mostly a set of permissions and integration points.